spamhamneggs/rect-domino-tatami-in-p/README.md

 # Rectangular Domino Tatami Tiling is in P

-Working repository for a short note proving that rectangular pure-domino tatami tileability, or RECT-DTC, is decidable in polynomial time.
+Working repository for a short paper proving that rectangular pure-domino tatami tileability, or RECT-DTC, is decidable in polynomial time.

 - `paper-draft`, the draft.
 Still in development, not submission-ready.